Pavin Smith Player Props: Diamondbacks vs. Rockies

 Pavin Smith At The Plate

-- Smith is batting .209 with four doubles, four home runs and 16 walks.
+- Smith is hitting .212 with four doubles, five home runs and 17 walks.

+- In 50.0% of his 38 games this season, Smith has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.